 How it works

 Sales tax is applied per line of a sales order using a tax code.
-A tax code applies a particular rate that is used to calculate the amount of tax applicable to the individual line.
+A tax code applies a particular percentage rate that is used to calculate the amount of tax applicable to the individual line.
 The total tax amount on an order is the sum of the tax on each line.

 A complete tax breakdown will be displayed on the customer invoice showing the total tax amount per rate applied.